On straightening for Segal spaces: Fibrations of double categories

 Let $p\colon \cat{D}\rt \cat{C}$ be a map of $1$-categories.
 Recall that an arrow $\alpha\colon d_1\rt d_2$ in $\cat{D}$ is called \emph{p-cartesian} (or simply cartesian, if $p$ is understood) if for any diagram

 where the restriction of $\sigma$ to $[1<2]$ is given by $\alpha$, there is a contractible space of lifts, as indicated.
 Let $\cat{D}(1)^{\cart}\subseteq \cat{D}(1)$ denote the subspace consisting of cartesian arrows.
 Then $p$ is said to be a \emph{cartesian fibration} if the map $\cat{D}(1)^{\cart}\rt \cat{D}(\{1\})\times_{\cat{C}(\{1\})} \cat{C}(1)$ induces a surjection on path components \cite{aya17, lur09}.
 It is called a \emph{right fibration} if furthermore every arrow in $\cat{D}$ is cartesian.
+Equivalently, it is a right fibration if the map $\cat{D}(1)\rt \cat{D}(\{1\})\times_{\cat{C}(\{1\})} \cat{C}(1)$ is an equivalence, see e.g.\ \cite[Proposition 1.7]{boa18}.
 Taking opposite categories, one obtains the notion of a \emph{cocartesian} arrow and a \emph{cocartesian} (resp.\ \emph{left}) \emph{fibration} (some alternative characterizations also appear in Section \ref{sec:pre-cocart}).

-We will be interested in the following variant of this notion for double categories: \begin{definition} A map $\dcat{D}\rt \dcat{C}$ of double categories is called a \emph{(left, cart)-fibration} if the following conditions hold: \begin{enumerate} \item $\dcat{D}(0, -)\rt \dcat{C}(0, -)$ is a cartesian fibration of categories. \item The square of categories
+We will be interested in the following variant of this notion for double categories: \begin{definition} A map $\dcat{D}\rt \dcat{C}$ of double categories is called a \emph{(left, cart)-fibration} if the following conditions hold: \begin{enumerate} \item The square of categories